daedon/Fooocus-API-XYZ/README.md

 ```
 What is included in the image name can be configured with saveNameCFG in config.py

-saveNameCFG 0: Image name contains no parmeters in the file name, only image # and time stamp
+saveNameCFG 0: Image file name contains no parmeters, only jobName, image # and time stamp

-  myJob_0001_024844
+> myJob_0001_024844

 saveNameCFG 1: Image name contains parameter Value only